 A multi-state coalition for transportation improvements (Gulf Coast Strategic Highway Coalition) that includes Texas, Louisiana and Mississippi was formed to pursue the transportation needs of the United States Armed Forces.
 The results of the "Forts to Ports" study show a corridor from El Paso Texas to Hattiesburg, Mississippi.
 US Highway 190 was selected as the corridor of choice for point to point delivery of troops and military goods.
-Local communities along US190 have shown significant need and desire to obtain interstate designation (I-14).
-There appears to be significant regional, state and local support to upgrade and identify this facility as an East/West interstate connector to ports.
+Local communities along US 190 showed significant need and desire to obtain interstate designation (I-14).
+There was significant regional, state and local support to upgrade and identify this facility as an East/West interstate connector to ports.
+On January 26, 2017 the Texas Transportation Commission officially designated US 190 between Copperas Cove and I-35 in Belton as I-14.